BDC Hamburger Icon

 Open row

-Every medical practice, including telehealth businesses, must submit claims to insurers, and when claims are processed quickly, the patient, provider and insurer all save time, money and frustration.
-However, if the claims are riddled with errors, no one gets paid and everyone is frustrated.
+Every medical practice must submit claims to insurers to get paid.
+Quick and accurate claims processing saves patients, providers and insurers time, money and frustration.
+However, when claims are riddled with errors, no one gets paid and everyone is frustrated.

 What is claim scrubbing?

 Claim scrubbing is the process of finding and eliminating coding errors on medical claims before practices submit them to insurers.
-Claim scrubbers – automated or manual – verify the data on medical claims before submitting them to payers.
+Claim scrubbers, whether automated or manual, verify the data on medical claims before submitting them to payers.

-To understand claim scrubbing, it’s helpful to understand how the medical revenue landscape works:
+To understand claim scrubbing, it’s helpful to learn how the medical revenue landscape works.
+There are three main steps:

 1. Providers submit their bills.